Early Years Provision at Hartington C of E Primary School

 Reading: Children learn to read at very different stages.
 Some may already recognise names and some words in their environment by sight; others may recognise and say the sounds of some letters.
 Print is all around us; on labels, signs, food packets and in the media.
 Encourage your child to make connections to these, hunt for letters and say the sounds, re-read repetitive stories and rhymes to them and talk about the illustrations, events and characters they encounter.

 Reading and Book Bags: Your child will be given a reading record as well as a reading book.
 Please listen to your child read as often as possible and we will endeavor to do the same in school.
 It really does make a huge difference, not only to their reading but also to their writing and their speech and language development.
-Don’t forget to jot in the reading record when you have read with your child.
-Your child will also be sent home with some ‘phonics sound cards’ and key word cards.
-Please practice these at home with your child daily.
-These are vital to give your child the stepping stones to reading.
+Don’t forget to write in the reading record when you have read with your them.
+Your child will also be sent home with ‘phonics sound cards’ and key word cards which link directly to the current phonic phase your child is accessing .
+Please practice these at home daily, as your support will help your child make progress towards achieving the EYFS goal in reading.

 General tips for supporting your child’s reading: